Tax in Sri Lanka

 Who is a Sri Lankan tax resident?

-Tax residents are physically present 183+ days in year of assessment, OR maintain habitual abode in Sri Lanka.
-Residents taxed on worldwide income.
+Tax residents are either physically present 183 or more days in the year of assessment, OR maintaining a habitual abode in Sri Lanka.
+Residents are taxed on worldwide income.
+Non-residents are taxed only on Sri Lanka-source income.

 What are the Sri Lankan personal income tax rates?